Artificial intelligence brings automation to industries, streamlining workflows, improving operations, and increasing revenue.

 - Model Training: Training AI models requires cutting-edge computing resources.
 While businesses can install in-house machines, one-time investments are often prohibitive of this path.
 Instead, many opt for using online services in the form of PaaS or IaaS to rent computing power.
 Either way, training models require companies to employ AI engineers and data scientists with the relevant knowledge.

-- Evaluation of model performance and deployment: When the outputs of the model meet the business requirements, it then often needs to be integrated into existing systems.
+- valuation of model performance and deployment: When the outputs of the model meet the business requirements, it then often needs to be integrated into existing systems.

 - Monitoring: Engineers must continuously monitor AI models once deployed.
 The model's performance dictates how useful it is against the targeted problem.
-If the performance is unsatisfactory, the training needs re-evaluation.
+If the performance is unsatisfactory, troubleshooting is required.

 - Fixing mistakes / Re-training: AI models are rarely 100% accurate, which is why re-training is essential to the development pipeline.
 Every re-training process includes newer data and targets issues faced by previous model versions.